sambeti/printf/README.md

 #!/bin/bash
-1. here we can list all tasks
+1. We can list here all tasks